 - How Scary Is Sci-Fi 'Life', Is It Suitable For Kids, And Can You Stomach The Horror?

-How 'Life' Links To The Cloverfield Universe
+How Life Links To The Cloverfield Universe

-What started with an ingenious marketing campaign for the original #Cloverfield movie has spawned into collection of viral Easter Eggs and online ARGs (Alternate Reality Games) that provide additional context, as well as linking last year's 10 Cloverfield Lane and the recently revealed #GodParticle into one clever shared universe.
+What started with an ingenious marketing campaign for the original #Cloverfield movie has spawned a collection of viral Easter Eggs and online Alternate Reality Games (ARGs) that provide additional context, as well as linking last year's 10 Cloverfield Lane and the upcoming film God Particle into one clever shared universe.

-Evidence of the link between #Life and Cloverfield lies both within what we see on screen, and the context of what happens away from it, but let's start with the biggie — narratively speaking, the unnerving and unconventional Life ending ties in perfectly with the events at the beginning of Cloverfield.
+Evidence of the link between #Life and Cloverfield lies within what we see on screen and the context of what happens away from it, but let's start with the biggie — narratively speaking, the unnerving and unconventional Life ending ties in perfectly with the events at the beginning of Cloverfield.

 Monsters Vs. Aliens: How Calvin And Clover Compare

-"It is not out there just killing.
+"It is not out there, just killing.
 It is confused, lost, scared.
 It's a newborn."